 - (a) anxiety;

-- (b) psychological distress;
+- (b) psychological distress and body image issues;

 - (c) emotional harm;

 - (d) impaired mental development;

 - (e) impaired ability to participate in normal family activities and relationships;

 - (f) alienation from family members, friends, and community ties;

 - (g) depression;

 - (h) mental anguish;

-- (i) pain and suffering;
+- (i) pain and suffering; - (j) a loss of self esteem and feelings of humiliation and degradation; - (k) an impaired ability to obtain employment causing either lost or reduced income and ongoing loss of income; - (l) an impaired ability to tolerate and interact with persons in positions of authority; - (m) an impaired ability to trust others and sustain relationships; - an impaired ability to enjoy and participate in recreational, social, and employment activities; and - (o) loss of general enjoyment of life.

-- (j) a loss of self esteem and feelings of humiliation and degradation;
+151.178.
+The class members claim general and aggravated damages, as well as equitable compensation for these harms that arise from Ontario's violation of their common law and equitable rights.

-- (k) an impaired ability to obtain employment causing either lost or reduced income and ongoing loss of income; - (l) an impaired ability to tolerate and interact with persons in positions of authority; - (m) an impaired ability to trust others and sustain relationships; - (n) an impaired ability to enjoy and participate in recreational, social, and employment activities; and - (o) loss of general enjoyment of life. - 151.
-The class members claim general and aggravated damages, as well as equitable compensation for these harms that arise from Ontario's violation of their common law and equitable rights. - 152.
-The plaintiff and the class are entitled to equitable compensation for Ontario's breach of its equitable obligations to the class, such as the breach of its fiduciary duties particularized herein.
+152.179.
+The plaintiffs and the class are entitled to equitable compensation for Ontario's breach of its equitable obligations to the class, such as the breach of its fiduciary duties particularized herein.